Saving Ourselves Foundation

 Men's Engagement & Accountable Masculinities

 This priority equips men and boys to actively challenge toxic masculinity and prevent violence through empathy, respect, and accountability.
-We deliver trauma-informed, age-appropriate curricula in K–12 schools and train male leaders to model healthy relationships and nonviolent behavior.
-The program strengthens communities by engaging men as partners in safety, equity, and cultural change.
+By incorporating principles of ai ethics and digital safety, we deliver trauma-informed, age-appropriate curricula in K–12 schools and train male leaders to model healthy relationships and nonviolent behavior.
+Our community-led initiatives strengthen communities by engaging men as partners in safety, equity, and cultural change, while also promoting community outreach and providing vital survivor support.

 Economic Justice & Survivor Self-Determination